ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 * `Invert` - Set this option to On or Off to toggle the direction for the Output Channel.

 For more information, see [PWM Receivers](../../hardware/pwm-receivers.md) page.

+### Bind Storage

+* `Persistent` - Binding info is kept across power-cycles.
+* `Volatile` - Binding info is forgotten after a power-cycle.

+This option is available on ExpressLRS 3.4.0 and newer.
+See the details [here](https://github.com/ExpressLRS/ExpressLRS/pull/2542).

+### Enter Bind Mode command

+This will put the receiver into Bind Mode.
+It works even if the receiver is already flashed with a binding phrase or already bound traditionally.

+This command is available on ExpressLRS 3.4.0 and newer.
+See the details [here](https://github.com/ExpressLRS/ExpressLRS/pull/2542).

 ### Model ID